-At least seven credits
+- Students are required to take two of the following core courses: - Ethics Center/Philosophy 276: Social Justice and Human Rights - Ethics Center/Philosophy 277: Social Justice versus Freedom? - Ethics Center/Philosophy 352: Topics in Social Justice (Prerequisite: EC/Phil 276 or 277.) - 4 courses from the list below, at least one course must be at the 300-level or higher, and these four additional courses must come from at least two different departments or programs.
+(Some of the courses below may have prerequisites.) - African American Studies 110: Introduction to African American Studies - African American Studies 312: Black Metropolis: A Study of Black Life in Chicago - African American Studies 325: Black Literature of the 60s and its Legacy - Biology 105: Public Health - Business 360: Social Entrepreneurship - Chemistry 107: Developing World Thirst for Energy - · Communication 253: Argumentation and Advocacy - Communication 283: Race, Media, and Culture - Communication 381: History and Theory of Freedom of Expression - Communication 382: Women's Rhetoric and the Feminist Critique - Communication 385: Public Sphere - Economics 245: Child Labor in Latin America - Economics 265: Poverty, Inequality, and Discrimination - Economics 280: The Mexican-American Border - Economics 381: Economics of Development - Economics 489: Globalization and its Impact on Rich and Poor Countries - Education 212: Educational Reform in the U.S. - Education 309: Immigration and Education: Race, Language, and American Schools - Education 310: Equity and Social Justice in Education - Education 320: Comparative and International Education: Education as the Practice of Freedom - Environmental Studies 387: Who Speaks for Animals? - Ethics Center 320: Topics in Ethics (when topics are appropriate, as determined by the Director) - · History courses related to the student's interests/topic, with the approval of the Director - French 308: Contemporary France - French 330: The French-Speaking World - Spanish 306: Intro to Latin American Culture - Spanish 320: Spanish for International Relations - Spanish 325: U.S. Latino Literature - Philosophy 117: Political Philosophy - Philosophy 200: Philosophy and Gender - Philosophy 203: Business and Professional Ethics - Philosophy 205: Medical Ethics - Philosophy 210: Environmental Ethics - Philosophy 212: Multicultural Approaches to the Environment - Philosophy 245: Philosophy of Humans and Animals - Philosophy 271: African American Philosophy - Philosophy 272: Currents in Latin American Thought - Philosophy 325: Major Ethical Theories - Politics 213: Non-Violence and Politics of Change - · Politics 216: Politics of the Middle East - Politics 217: African Politics - Politics 219: Politics of Latin America - Politics 235: Race and Gender in American Politics - Politics 241: Global Issues - Politics 242: Politics of the Third World - Politics 310: State and Nation Building - Politics 350: Liberty - Politics 351: Justice and the Law - Politics 352: Liberalism and its Critics - Politics 358: Democratic Theory

-- Students are required to take one of the following core courses: - Ethics Center/Philosophy 276: Social Justice and Human Rights - Ethics Center/Philosophy 277: Social Justice versus Freedom? - Philosophy 352: Topics in Social Justice - 5 courses from the list below, at least 2 of which must be at the 300-level or higher No more than 3 elective courses can be taken in a single other department or program, either under their home department listing or cross-listing: - African-American Studies 335: Racism and the African American Experience - Biology 105: Public Health - Biology 108: Environmental Worldviews - Business 342: African Culture and Business Development - Chemistry 107: Developing World Thirst for Energy - · Communication 253: Argumentation and Advocacy - Communication 283: Race, Media, and Culture - Communication 381: History and Theory of Freedom of Expression - Communication 382: Women's Rhetoric and the Feminist Critique - Communication 385: Public Sphere - Economics 245: Child Labor in Latin America (offered less frequently) - Economics 280: The Mexican-American Border - · Economics 381: The Economics of Development - Economics 489: Globalization and its Impact on Rich and Poor Countries - Education 212: Educational Reform in the U.S. - Education 309: Immigration and Education: Race, Language, and American Schools?
+- Politics 363: The Fourteenth Amendment - Politics 365: Civil Liberties - Psychology 205: Stereotypes, Prejudice, and Discrimination - Psychology 340: Psychology of Sex and Gender - Psychology 355: Community Psychology - Religion 118: Religious Ethics - Religion 230: Religion and Politics - Religion 231: Christianity and Politics - Religion 240: Religious and Ethical Perspectives on the Environment - Religion 318: Contemporary Buddhism and Social Engagement - Sociology & Anthropology 235: Racism and Ethnic Relations - Sociology & Anthropology 239: Social Movements and Society - Sociology & Anthropology 250: Globalization of Culture and Society - Sociology & Anthropology 271: Technology and Human Values - Sociology & Anthropology 280: Gender, Culture, and Society - Sociology & Anthropology 290: Social Problems and Social Policy - · Sociology & Anthropology 315: Social Ethics of Energy Production and Use - Sociology & Anthropology 370: Social Inequality - Theater 241: African American Drama and Theater - Approved internship or off-campus study (up to two credits)

-- Education 310: Equity and Social Justice in Schools - Education 320: Comparative and International Education: Education as the Practice of Freedom - Environmental Studies 119: Environmental Science and Society - Ethics Center 277: Social Justice versus Freedom? - Ethics Center 320: Topics in Ethics (when topics are appropriate, as determined by the Director) - History courses related to the student's interests/topic, with the approval of the Director - · Honors Seminar 290: What Makes a Great Leader? - French 308: Contemporary France - French 330: The French-Speaking World - Spanish 320: Spanish for International Relations - Spanish 325: Latin American Culture and Civilization - Philosophy 115: War and the Challenge of Pacifism - Philosophy 118: Labor, Property, and Value - Philosophy 200: Philosophy and Gender - Philosophy 203: Business Ethics - Philosophy 205: Medical Ethics - Philosophy 210: Environmental Ethics - Philosophy 212: Multicultural Approaches to the Environment - Philosophy 272: Currents in Latin American Thought - Philosophy 325: Major Ethical Theories - Politics 212: Politics of the Third World - Politics 216: Politics of the Middle East - Politics 217: African Politics - Politics 219: Politics of Latin America - Politics 223: Urban and Suburban Politics - Politics 264: Race and Gender in American Politics - Politics 310: State and Nation Building - Politics 339: Comparative Nationalism - Politics 340: World Politics - Politics 354: Critics of Democracy - Politics 357: Justice and the Law - Politics 365: Civil Liberties - Psychology 205: Stereotypes, Prejudice, and Discrimination - Psychology 355: Community Psychology - Religion 240: Religious and Ethical Perspectives on the Environment - Religion 318: Contemporary Buddhism and Social Engagement - Religion 326: Islam and Gender - Sociology & Anthropology 250: Anthropology of Globalization - Sociology & Anthropology 271: Technology and Human Values - Sociology & Anthropology 280: Gender, Culture, and Society - Sociology & Anthropology 315: Social Ethics of Energy Production and Use - Sociology & Anthropology 370: Social Inequality - Theater 241: African American Drama and Theater - Approved internship or off-campus study (up to two credits)
+SOCIOLOGY AND ANTHROPOLOGY